SpoonX/useuses/example/README.md

 ## Instructions
-To run this example, please navigate to this directory, run `npm install grunt-useuses` and then `grunt`.
+To run this example, please navigate to this directory, run `npm install` and then `grunt`.

-Your built files will be in the `built` directory.
+Your built file will be in the `built` directory and the sources a